 When Is A Membrane Sweep Done?

-A membrane sweep is offered if the pregnancy is prolonged (2):
+A membrane sweep is offered if the pregnancy is prolonged.

-- If you are a first-time mom, it will be done during the 40th week of pregnancy.
+- If you are a first-time mom, it might be done during the 40th week of pregnancy.

-- If you have given birth before, then it will be done at 41 weeks.
+- If you have given birth before, then it could be done at 41 weeks (3).

-A membrane sweep is one of the safest and non-invasive methods that do not pose any risk.
+A membrane sweep could be one of the safest and non-invasive methods that may not pose any risk.
 Keep reading to understand how the procedure is done.

 How Is It Done?